asosadia88/Annielys-Password-Generator/README.md

 <!-- INSERT DEPLOYED LINK HERE -->

-The page will welcome you with the following image:
+The page will generate a unique password 8-128 characters in length for every user based on selected criteria as shown below:
 <!-- <img src="./images/README%20Screenshot.png" alt="README screenshot"> -->

 ## Credits